 With respect to the draft “P802.15.8-D4.0.MEC.pdf”, modify clause 6.12.4.4, p99 paragraph beginning on line 26 as shown in the following tracked change:

 The decision and control of moving the closed group to operate on another complex channel, and the complex channel selection, is a function of the next higher layers to agree and inform all members of the closed group to move to the new complex channel at an agreed time.
-The mechanisms for doing this are out of scope of this standard.
+The New Operating Channel IE is used to achieve this.
+The next higher layer may include the IE in a multicast message to the group, or in individual acknowledged messages to each group member.

 Move the previous single sentence paragraph from line 24 beginning on line 24 with “The selection of a new complex channel is achieved…” to come after this modified paragraph.